drts01/notes/stackedit/Mentor/Overview.md

  1. We start from the premise that harm was not intended.
  2. We provide an opportunity for individuals to redeam themselves.
 	 - Allow parties to express their feelings free of judgement.
- 3. If no satifactory resolution can be reached, we may need to part ways (tempararely or permentatly)
+ 3. If no satifactory resolution can be reached, we may need to part ways (tempararely or permentatly) It is okay that we may not all be compatible with one another.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODE5NjgwNDUsMTYyOTYzNTE3LDQ5OTE5OT
+eyJoaXN0b3J5IjpbMTczMDI3NjkyMiwxNjI5NjM1MTcsNDk5MT
-g2XX0=
+k5ODZdfQ==
 -->